Triad Resource Center | Training Classes and Materials Skip Navigation

 Link http://www.clu-in.org/live/

-• MicroplasticsInterstate Technology and Regulatory Council
+• ITRC: MicroplasticsInterstate Technology and Regulatory Council

 In response to one of the biggest emerging environmental concerns, ITRC formed the Microplastics Team in 2021 to develop the Microplastics Guidance Document.
 Plastics have become pervasive in modern life and are now used in a wide range of commercial and industrial applications.
 Microplastics may result from the degradation and fragmentation of larger plastics, or they may be intentionally produced for specific applications and products.
 Regardless of their origin, microplastics are now ubiquitous in our environment.
 Because of their small size and pervasiveness in the environment, microplastics, along with any other contaminants which are adhered to the microplastics, may be inadvertently consumed by humans and other organisms.